 - Cool.
 Transfer the baked “cracker” onto a cooling rack, so air can circulate, and no condensation takes hold.
 Once cool, break the cracker along the scored lines.

 Flackers come in several flavors – sea salt, rosemary, hemp & hatch green chili, black sesame & black pepper, tomato & basil, dill, and cinnamon & currants.

-You can add any herbs, spices, or even dried fruit you want.
+You can add any herbs, spices, or even dried fruit.
 I really like the sea salt version, so I usually stick with just sea salt.

 How to Store Flaxseed Crackers

-- Refrigerating: transfer the crackers into an airtight container and refrigerate for up to 1 month.
+- Refrigerating: transfer the crackers into an airtight container and refrigerate them for up to 1 month.

-- Freezing: transfer the crackers into an airtight container and freeze for up to 3 months.
+- Freezing: transfer the crackers into an airtight container and freeze them for up to 3 months.

 MORE SEED CRACKERS RECIPES